 Founded in 1988, we have 26 years in practice transitions.
 Each individual broker/team member has additional experience and training in various aspects of business and finance consulting.

 3. How many of your sales have ended up in litigation/arbitration or in professional divorce?

-Answer: Fifteen.
-Two arbitration and thirteen separations of associate buy-in type transactions with no arbitration or litigation.
+Three arbitration and fourteen separations of associate buy-in type transactions with no arbitration or litigation.

 4. How many purchasers have defaulted on their promissory notes to sellers and/or banks?

-Answer: Five to a bank and two to the seller.
+Five to the bank and three to the seller.